pisto/nlchains/README.md

 When run interactively, the program may not close gracefully by interrupting it, e.g. with CTRL-C. This is due to a limitation of the MPI implementation, that may or may not propagate termination signals correctly to all the MPI processes.

-On OpenMPI 1.x termination through signals (SIGTERM/SIGINT) does not terminate the MPI processes gracefully because SIGKILL is almost immediately sent after SIGTERM, effectively ignoring the value of MCA `odls_base_sigkill_timeout`.
+On OpenMPI 2.x termination through signals (SIGTERM/SIGINT) does not terminate the MPI processes gracefully because SIGKILL is almost immediately sent after SIGTERM, effectively ignoring the value of MCA `odls_base_sigkill_timeout`.
 When running in single process mode signal hadling works normally.

+In the CPU implementation of the DNLS model the complex exponential is not properly vectorized by GCC as of version 8.3 .
+As a workaround,